ElizaDoesStuff/ElizaDoesStuff/README.md

 My current projects include:

 * Games for Potatos, a set of simple single-player and local multiplayer games designed to run in the terminal to maximize speed and battery efficiency
+* Midterm, a terminal utilities library that abstracts away a lot of the platform-specific details of things like keyboard and moust input
 * Conch, a cross-platform music player for the terminal\* (can you tell I like TUI?)
 * Literally nothing else; I can't afford to start any more projects right now TwT